 - 1 The Audit Committee is a key component of the Council's corporate governance.
-It provides an independent and high-level focus on the audit, assurance and reporting arrangements that underpin good governance and financial standards. - 2 It provides an independent assurance to the Council of the adequacy of the risk management framework, the internal control environment and oversees the financial reporting and annual governance processes. - 3 It oversees internal audit and external audit, helping to ensure efficient and effective assurance arrangements are in place. - 4 It promotes high standards of ethical behaviour by developing, maintaining and monitoring Codes of Conduct for Councillors (including co-opted Members and other persons acting in a similar capacity).
+It provides: - i. an independent and high-level focus on the audit, assurance and reporting arrangements that underpin good governance and financial standards; - ii. independent review of the Council's governance, risk management, control frameworks and oversees the financial reporting and annual governance processes; and - iii. promotes high standards of ethical behaviour by developing, maintaining and monitoring Codes of Conduct for Councillors and co-opted Members (including other persons acting in a similar capacity). - The Committee receives reports and assurances from across the organisation.
+In doing so the Committee will consider the effectiveness of the arrangements described, identifying further information needed and/or making recommendations for improvements and additional action required. - It also oversees internal audit and external audit, helping to ensure efficient and effective assurance arrangements are in place. - The Committee will report to full Council on a regular basis on the Committee's performance and effectiveness.